easy-updates-manager/easy-updates-manager/readme.txt

 Check out our GitHub wiki for additional information. https://github.com/easy-updates-manager/easy-updates-manager/wiki or, if you don't find an answer then let us know by posting a support topic or GitHub issue.

 == Changelog ==

+= 5.1.0 =
+* Released 2015-08-11
+* WordPress 4.3 tested and is now the minimum supported version.
+* Added default option to plugin/theme automatic updates.
+* Updated internal HTML to be WordPress 4.3 compatible.
+* Updated internal list tables to be WordPress 4.3 compatible.
+* Moved menus in multisite to Dashboard for WordPress 4.3 compatibility.

 = 5.0.0 =
 Updated 2015-04-23 to ensure WordPress 4.2 compatibility Released 2015-03-24